mbitirini/savings-calculator-api/README.md

 5. Observe the right side of the GraphQL Playground panel.
 The mutations return both `inputs` and `results`.
 You can further elaborate if needed, but this provides a brief indication of what to expect in the response.

-Try executing the provided mutations with your desired inputs.

 #### Calculate Future Value

 ```